 The new hospital was planned by Dr. Karl Schoepf himself.
 It was his goal to build a modern hospital with European standards.
 Its architecture is therefore –according to the tropical climate – bright, open and airy in all directions, with big windows, wide terraces in front of every ward and spacious areas of lawn between the buildings.
 On the other hand, the functional arrangement corresponds in its logic to the European example.

-The wards are accessible from this passageway (photo above) The main entrance is situated on the ground floor of the front building.
+The main entrance is situated on the ground floor of the front building.
 The offices of Administration and Medical Director lie on the first floor.
 In the rear building there are a kitchen, the library, the pharmacy, the hospital chapel and the offices of the new University.
 The foundations of the whole hospital are more than half a meter higher than the lawn, so as to safeguard the buildings against being flooded in the rainy season, even during heavy thunderstorms.
 Finally, all important connecting passages are roofed.